Fr0go1/Overwatch-2-Stats-Scraper/README.md

 - Export statistics to a CSV file.
 - Create and manage user profiles for quick access (BUGGED).

+## Download

+1. Go to releases
+2. Click on the latest version
+3. Download the zip
+4. Extract the zip file
+5. Open the program

 ## Usage

 1. Enter a Overwatch player name and BattleTag in the respective fields.